jdtsmith/org-mac-image-paste/README.md

 - Automatic handling of high-DPI image data (may be challenging given the different approaches across platforms).
 - Native PDF display, respecting the `CropBox:` parameter.

-(N.B.
-Imagemagick can handle displaying PDFs inline already.)
+Emacs 29 already has support for a [`yank-media`](https://lars.ingebrigtsen.no/2021/11/08/copying-media-to-emacs/) command, so perhaps this kind of functionality will be coming natively to Org soon.
+Imagemagick can handle displaying PDFs inline already.